Alizé Cornet: 2014: Serena Williams' nemesis

 Cornet was the top seed at the Swedish Open but suffered a shocking defeat to Anett Kontaveit in the first round.
 Her clay-court season saw her accumulating just two wins and five losses.
 Cornet then participated in Washington where she was seeded third.
 She once again suffered an opening-round exit to rising American Shelby Rogers.
 At the Rogers Cup, Alize defeated American Lauren Davis in the first round.
 In the second round, she faced the eighth seed Victoria Azarenka and lost in three sets.
-The following week at Cincinnati, Cornet lost to young American Madison Keys in the first round.
+The following week at Cincinnati, Cornet lost to young Madison Keys in the first round.
 She was the 22nd seed at the US Open and defeated Amandine Hesse and Daniela Hantuchová in her first two matches before succumbing to Lucie Šafářová.

 In September, Cornet travelled to China for the Guangzhou Open.
 She was seeded second and was the sole seed to advance past the first round.
 She reached the final by defeating the likes of Yulia Putintseva, former champion Shahar Pe'er, Hsieh Su-wei and Timea Bacsinszky before falling to Monica Niculescu, in straight sets.
 Cornet competed in the Wuhan where she defeated Romina Oprandi in round one before recording her third straight over Serena Williams, this time via retirement.
 Cornet became the first player since Justine Henin in 2007 to win against Serena three times in a season.
 She then booked her place in the quarterfinals with a three-set win over Kirsten Flipkens.
 It was Cornet's first quarterfinal at a Premier-5-event.
 She then lost in the quarterfinal round to Eugenie Bouchard, the tournament's eventual runner-up.